 The walk from Bradley’s Head to Chowder Bay has it all.
 Lush bush, secret beaches and views abound.
 The stroll will take an hour or two, but bring your swimmers and dive in afterwards.

 Balmain’s been hiding this picnic perfection from outsiders for years now.
-So packup your rug, your snacks and set up camp for the day.
+So pack your rug, your snacks and set up camp for the day.

 Has any local Sydney sider ever climbed the bridge?
 I certainly don’t know many.
 But if you’re down to see the city from new heights, the pylons are an alternative.
 For $10 you can do a much more modest climb and get a pic at the top.
 No ugly grey jumpsuits either.

-The inner west is a hub of flavours, none fresher than those sold at Addison Rd Markets.
-Take a basket and do you weekly shop here instead, taste the difference.
+The inner west is a hub of flavours, none fresher than those sold at Addison Rd Markets in Marrickville.
+Take a basket and do you weekly shop here instead, you will quite literally taste the difference.

 For the organisation aficionados or general lovers of stationary, Amazing Paper is your kind of place.
 Books bound in delightful prints, paper pressed in every shape colour and size.
 Time to start scrapbooking again!